jendave/fifth-edition-srd/docs/player/using-ability-scores.md

 The presence or absence of light in an environment creates three categories of illumination: bright light, dim light, and darkness.

-Bright light lets most creatures see normally.
+**Bright light** lets most creatures see normally.
 Even gloomy days provide bright light, as do torches, lanterns, fires, and other sources of illumination within a specific radius.

-Dim light, also called shadows, creates a lightly obscured area.
+**Dim light**, also called shadows, creates a lightly obscured area.
 An area of dim light is usually a boundary between a source of bright light, such as a torch, and surrounding darkness.
 The soft light of twilight and dawn also counts as dim light.
 A particularly brilliant full moon might bathe the land in dim light.

-Darkness creates a heavily obscured area.
+**Darkness** creates a heavily obscured area.
 Characters face darkness outdoors at night (even most moonlit nights), within the confines of an unlit dungeon or a subterranean vault, or in an area of magical darkness.

 #### Blindsight ####